The LeadersIn Maritime Law

-An accident on an offshore oil platform or jack-up rig off the Mississippi coast or on a vessel traveling to the Port of Amory can leave a maritime worker seriously injured or disabled.
-Some offshore accidents lead to fatalities.
-In these matters, seeking counsel from an experienced legal professional is crucial.
-The injured worker may have grounds for a claim under the Jones Act or general maritime law, but recovering maximum compensation is difficult without skilled legal counsel.
+An accident on an offshore oil platform or jack-up rig off the Mississippi coast or on a vessel traveling to the Port of Amory can leave a maritime worker seriously or fatally injured.
+If you were injured at the Port of Amory, it’s crucial to seek help from an experienced maritime lawyer.
+You may have grounds for a claim under the Jones Act or general maritime law, but recovering maximum compensation is difficult without a proven legal advocate.

 • The type of work that was being performed